-The 1km family fun run will be a lap course through Lacock Village.
+The 1km family run run will be an our and back along the main high street.
 The minimum age to run unaccompanied is 8 years old.
-Children younger are welcome to run if they are accompanied by an adult who is over the age of 18.
-There is no charge for adults accompanying children, unless they wish to collect a medal, in which case we ask they register as usual.
+Children younger than 8 are welcome to run it they are accompanied by an adult who is over the age of 18.
+There is no charge for adults accompany children, unless they wish to collect a medal, in which case we ask they register as usual.

-As there are some narrow sections will be starting the event in waves so everyone has a clear run.
-There will be waves of about 100 runners setting off at 5min or 10min intervals.
+As there are some narrow sections we will be starting the event in waves so everyone has a clear run.
+There will be waves of 100 runners setting off at 5min or 10min intervals.
 All waves are open to all runners.
-Please confer with friends and family before you register to ensure you select the same wave if you wish to start together.
-The different start times are fully accounted for in the results so you can pick any wave and get an accurate finish time.
+Please confer with friends and family before you register to ensure you select the same wish if you wish to start together.
+The different start times are fully accounted for in the results so you pick any wave and get an accurate finish time.
 Please see the Race Day page for a provisional schedule.

 This event is suitable for buggy runners but please note there are a couple of narrow sections including a raised footpath without a fence.
 Many runners have run with buggies in the past, including double buggies, but please do take extra care.
 As we don't know the dimensions, wheel base, of your buggy we can not comment on the suitability of your buggy.
 This is event is not suitable for canicross.